Ringim: History

 Ringim emirate came into being in November, 1991 as a result of the creation of Jigawa state from Kano state on 27 August 1991 by the then president and commander in-chief of the Nigerian Armed Forces, General Ibrahim Badamasi Babangida.
-The emirate consist of four Local Government Areas, viz: Ringim, Taura, Garki and Babura.
-The current Emir of Ringim, Alh.
-(Dr).
-Sayyadi Abubakar Mahmoud Usman (CON) is the first Fulani Emir of Ringim.
+The emirate consists of four Local Government Areas: Ringim, Taura, Garki and Babura.
+The current Emir of Ringim, Sayyadi Abubakar Mahmoud Usman (CON) is the first Fulani Emir of Ringim.
 The Emir was the chairman co-operative of West Africa.

 Economy

-Historically, Ringim Local Government is popular all over the country for its economic development.
-The area has a fertile land for both wet and dry seasons farming activities.
-The Local Government produces both subsistence and cash crops and also has great number fruits trees scattered along the bank of the river.
+The Ringim area has a fertile land for both wet and dry seasons farming activities.
+The local government produces both subsistence and cash crops, and also has great number of fruit trees scattered along the banks of the river.
 In addition to the farming activities majority of the populace, engaged in marketing.
 These economic resources enable most of the parents to possess means of paying their children’s school fees.
-The town was famous for its rich in groundnuts, tobacco production and trade, this motivated the British to construct railway from Kano to Nguru via the town.
+The town was famous for its groundnuts, and tobacco production and trade, which motivated the British to construct railway from Kano to Nguru via the town.